-Imagine that you are doing a project on what part-time jobs are popular among teenagers in Zetland.
+Imagine that you are doing a project on part-time job preferences among teenagers in Zetland.
 You have found some data on the subject – the results of the opinion polls (see the bar chart below).

 Comment on the data in the bar chart and give your opinion on the subject of the project.